Healthy Low-Fat Diets for Dogs

 Vegetarian diets are sometimes recommended to provide a low-fat diet.
 I do not advise feeding your dog a vegetarian diet, whether commercial or homemade.
 See “Have Dinner In,” WDJ April 2007, for more information on how such a diet can lead to serious nutritional deficiencies.
 If you do choose to feed such a diet, I recommend adding some low-fat animal protein, such as skinless chicken breast and low-fat or nonfat plain yogurt, to the diet to improve nutrition.

 Some low-fat recipes for dogs are excessively low in fat, providing as little as 5 to 8 GFK, with as much as seven times more starches than meat.
 With very few exceptions, it’s not necessary to feed such an extremely low-fat diet to dogs recovering from or prone to pancreatitis or with other forms of fat intolerance, nor is such a diet likely to be nutritionally adequate, regardless of how many supplements you add.
-The NRC (National Research Council) recommends a minimum of 11.1 GFK for adult dogs (10 percent of calories from fat, or around 5 percent fat DM).
+The NRC (National Research Council) recommends at least 13.8 GFK for adult dogs (11.7 percent of calories from fat, or 5.5 percent fat DM).

-Diets that are too low in fat can lead to deficiencies of fat-soluble vitamins and problems with skin and coat; they can also leave your dog feeling tired and hungry all the time.
+Diets with too little fat can lead to deficiencies of fat-soluble vitamins and problems with skin and coat; they can also leave your dog feeling tired and hungry all the time.
 It’s important to feed adequate fat unless your dog absolutely cannot tolerate it.
 In that case, you can add easily digestible fat in the form of medium-chain triglycerides, found in coconut oil and MCT oil (generally made from coconut and/or palm kernel oil).
 See last month’s article for more information on MCTs.

 Not all dogs who have had acute pancreatitis, or who have EPI, need a low-fat diet.
 Many dogs who have experienced acute pancreatitis can return to a normal diet with no problem.
-A recent study showed that severe fat restriction (less than 13 percent of calories from fat, or less than 15 GFK) failed to show any significant benefit for dogs with EPI.
+A recent study showed that severe fat restriction (13 percent of calories from fat, or 15 GFK) failed to show any significant benefit for dogs with EPI.

 A case report of three German Shepherd Dogs with EPI demonstrated that a diet with 19 percent fat (on a dry matter basis) was well tolerated and resulted in weight gain, decreased diarrhea, and an improved coat (the diet used hydrolyzed protein, which is processed in such a way as to render the proteins nearly hypoallergenic).
-Diets with 43 percent calories from fat have been shown to promote better protein, fat, and carbohydrate digestibility compared to diets containing 18 and 27 percent calories from fat in dogs with experimental EPI.
+Diets with 43 percent calories from fat (51 GFK) have been shown to promote better protein, fat, and carbohydrate digestibility compared to diets containing 18 and 27 percent calories from fat (21 and 32 GFK) in dogs with experimental EPI.

 Find the amount of Fat in Commercial Foods below will give you an idea of how much higher the actual amount of fat in a food may be compared to the minimum amount shown on the label.

 Most senior and light (weight loss) diets are relatively low in fat, but look for those that are not also low in protein.
-Low-protein diets should be avoided, as they can increase the risk of both hyperlipidemia and pancreatitis.
+Low-protein diets should be avoided, as they can increase the risk of both hyperlipidemia and pancreatitis [2,4].
 Diets that are low in both protein and fat are mostly carbohydrates.
 Dogs get more nutritional value from protein than from carbohydrates, so it’s better to feed a diet that is higher in protein and therefore lower in carbohydrates.
 You can increase the amount of protein in the diet by adding high-protein, low-fat fresh foods, if needed.
-Moderate amounts of protein (up to 30 percent on a dry matter basis, or 23 percent of calories) are recommended for dogs recovering from or prone to pancreatitis.
+Moderate amounts of protein (up to 30 percent on a dry matter basis, or about 23 percent of calories or 27 GFK) are recommended for dogs recovering from or prone to pancreatitis.